ptarmiganlabs/butler-sos-docs/content/en/docs/about/telemetry.md

 Sharing telemetry data from Butler SOS is optional.
 You can use all Butler SOS features without sharing telemetry data.

-That said, if you find the Butler SOS tool useful you are **strongly encouraged** to leave the telemetry feature turned on.
+That said, if you find Butler SOS useful you are **strongly encouraged** to leave the telemetry feature turned on.
 Having access to this data greatly helps the Butler SOS developers when they design new features, fix bugs etc.

 The Butler SOS developers care about you - sharing telemetry data is your way of showing you care about them.